 Young or old, Waymark has come up with a list of the top tips for you to consider when renting your first property

-2. Protect Your Deposit - This can be can be up to eight weeks of rent and these funds are required to be secured in a “tenancy deposit scheme”.
+2. Protect Your Deposit - This can be can be up to six weeks of rent and these funds are required to be secured in a “tenancy deposit scheme”.

 3. Be Clear On What You Are Signing - If you are sharing, you will likely be given a joint contract.
 This means you are jointly and individually responsible for the property.
 If one of your housemates disappears without paying their rent or damages the property, you can be liable for it.